davidhuk/david-harris-mp2/README.md

 ### Frameworks, Libraries & programs Used
 - [Bootstrap 4.5.3:](https://en.wikipedia.org/wiki/Bootstrap_(front-end_framework)) This project uses the Bootstrap framework to assist with build a mobile first full responsive website.
-- [jQuery:](https://en.wikipedia.org/wiki/JQuery) This project uses jQuery to modify the HTML & CSS to allow the user to interact with and play the memory-based game.
 - [Google Fonts:](https://fonts.google.com/) Google Fonts were used to import the '' font into the style.CSS file which is used on all pages throughout the project.
 - [Font Awesome:](https://fontawesome.com/) Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 - [Git:](https://git-scm.com/) Git was used for version control by utilizing the GitPod terminal to commit to Git and Push to GitHub.